NVIDIA/NeMo/README.md

 ## What's New in NeMo 2.0

+### Key Enhancements

 NVIDIA NeMo 2.0 introduces several significant improvements over its predecessor, NeMo 1.0, enhancing flexibility, performance, and scalability.

-- **Python-Based Configuration** - NeMo 2.0 transitions from YAML files to a Python-based configuration, providing more flexibility and control.
+- **Python-Based Configuration**: NeMo 2.0 transitions from YAML files to a Python-based configuration, providing more flexibility and control.
 This shift makes it easier to extend and customize configurations programmatically.

-- **Modular Abstractions** - By adopting PyTorch Lightning’s modular abstractions, NeMo 2.0 simplifies adaptation and experimentation.
+- **Modular Abstractions**: By adopting PyTorch Lightning’s modular abstractions, NeMo 2.0 simplifies adaptation and experimentation.
 This modular approach allows developers to more easily modify and experiment with different components of their models.

-- **Scalability** - NeMo 2.0 seamlessly scaling large-scale experiments across thousands of GPUs using [NeMo-Run](https://github.com/NVIDIA/NeMo-Run), a powerful tool designed to streamline the configuration, execution, and management of machine learning experiments across computing environments.
+- **Scalability**: NeMo 2.0 seamlessly scaling large-scale experiments across thousands of GPUs using [NeMo-Run](https://github.com/NVIDIA/NeMo-Run), a powerful tool designed to streamline the configuration, execution, and management of machine learning experiments across computing environments.

 Overall, these enhancements make NeMo 2.0 a powerful, scalable, and user-friendly framework for AI model development.

 > [!IMPORTANT]
-> NeMo 2.0 is currently supported by the LLM (large language model) and VLM (vision language model) collections.
+> NeMo 2.0 currently supports large language model (LLM) and vision language model (VLM) collections.

+### Cosmos Diffusion and Autoregressive Models

+NVIDIA has made notable advancements in visual foundation models with the introduction of the Cosmos diffusion and autoregressive (AR) models.
+These models are designed to create high-quality visual content efficiently and effectively.

+- **Cosmos Diffusion Models**: Use continuous latent embeddings to generate images and videos by sampling from continuous distributions.
+This approach is particularly effective for tasks like image synthesis and video generation, providing high-quality outputs.

+- **Cosmos Autoregressive (AR) Models**: Employ discrete latent codes to generate visual data, optimizing cross-entropy loss.
+They are well-suited for sequential data generation tasks, such as video prediction and text-to-image generation.

+Both types of models leverage the Cosmos Tokenizer, which achieves impressive compression rates and maintains high image quality while running significantly faster than previous state-of-the-art methods.
+Efficient tokenization enhances the generative process, enabling the development of cutting-edge multimodal generative AI models.
+These advancements significantly improve the scalability, robustness, and efficiency of generative AI applications across diverse visual domains.

+The Cosmos Tokenizer is available now on the <a href=http://github.com/NVIDIA/cosmos-tokenizer/NVIDIA/cosmos-tokenizer>NVIDIA/cosmos-tokenizer</a> GitHub repo and on <a href=https://huggingface.co/nvidia/Cosmos-Tokenizer-CV8x8x8>Hugging Face</a>.

-### Get Started with NeMo 2.0
+## Get Started with NeMo 2.0

 - Refer to the [Quickstart](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/quickstart.html) for examples of using NeMo-Run to launch NeMo 2.0 experiments locally and on a Slurm cluster.
 - For more information about NeMo 2.0, see the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/index.html).